ka-de/cringe.live/content/docs/yiff_toolkit/loras/compassmix/styles/hax.md

         blurhash="LeHxmM.Sx^RO_4SixanhShIUM{xt"
         width="1440"
         height="1440"
         alt="This is a digital painting depicting an anthropomorphic red fox character dressed in adventurer gear sitting on rocky terrain with lush greenery around it.
 The background features hazy mountains under a clear blue sky dotted with fluffy clouds.
 The fox has large expressive eyes pointed ears adorned with goggles perched atop its head and wears a backpack filled with various tools and supplies.
 It sports a sleeveless shirt shorts bandages wrapped around its forearms and lower legs giving off a rugged explorer vibe.
 Its bushy tail curls upward behind them.
 This scene suggests preparation or contemplation before embarking into nature's wilderness.
-Artist watermark "Lithi-Hawk" is visible at the top left corner." grid="true"
+Artist watermark 'Lithi-Hawk' is visible at the top left corner." grid="true"
       >}}
     </a>